douglasrodrigo/bfmapper/README.markdown

     Student student = new Mapping().apply(studentA).apply(carMappedPrevioslyToStudent).to(Student.class);

-you can see more utilization on tests
+You can see more utilization on tests!